ZacharyWesterman/skrunk_api/README.md

 This Python module allows easy interaction with [data server](https://github.com/ZacharyWesterman/server) instances.

 To get started, add this repo as a git submodule under your repo.
-Then, usage is as easy as importing the `skrunk_api` module:
+Then, performing queries is extremely easy:
 ```python
 import skrunk_api